Scope and Content

 Language of Materials

 Access is by appointment only.
-There may be restrictions to this collection; please contact the archivist for more information.
+There are restrictions on this Record Group; please contact the archivist for more information.
 IAIA reserves the right to restrict any or all materials as necessary to protect IAIA, American Indian religious and cultural practices, and individual and financial privacy.

 Limited duplication of print materials is allowed for research purposes.
 It is the responsibility of the user to obtain permission to publish from the owner of the copyright (the institution, the creator of the record, the author or his/her transferees, heirs, legates, or literary executors).
 The user agrees to indemnify and hold harmless the Institute of American Indian Arts, its board, faculty, employees, and agents from and against all claims made by any person asserting that he or she is an owner of copyright.

-1 box (.25 cu. ft) The collection is located on the campus of IAIA, Santa Fe, New Mexico.
+24 manuscript cases (12 cu. ft).
+The collection is located on the campus of IAIA, Santa Fe, New Mexico.
 The archives are located in the Library & Technology Center.